Skip to main content

 Toggle drawer widget on left or right side of screen

-Using a drop-down menu in the header bar, you can toggle the drawer widget to the left or right side of the screen.
-It is on the right side by default
+The drawer widget can be toggled to the left or right side of the screen using the header bar dropdown.
+It appears on the right by default.

 Toggling drawer widget to the left side of the screen